For the past few weeks, I have been trying to come up with a fast and purely agebraic function to convert DNA bases to their respective complements.

 print(f'{n} -> {coeffs}')

-Running the above experiment yields us just one polynomial where one of the coefficients is 0.
+Running the experiment yields a single polynomial where one of the coefficients is 0.

 110 -> Matrix([[0], [16075/51051], [-72265/204204], [-1721/102102], [235/204204]])